Main bones of the lower limb: want to learn more about it?

 Solidify your knowledge by taking our quiz on the bones of the lower limb.

-Examine the bones of the lower limb one by one in this atlas gallery:
+Examine the bones of the lower limb one by one in the atlas gallery below.

 |Pelvic girdle and thigh||Hip bone (ilium, ischium and pubis), femur, patella